 - 5.9.
 The AFR will be produced in line with both statutory regulations and relevant Codes of Practice. - 5.10.
-The DRFO will ensure that there is appropriate liaison with service teams prior to closure, including the hosting of relevant training and the issue of closure guidance and timetables.
+The RFO will ensure that there is appropriate liaison with service teams prior to closure, including the hosting of relevant training and the issue of closure guidance and timetables.
 The accruals de-minimis limits will be adhered to by all services, and where estimated accruals are to be issued they are to be supported by accurate calculation.
-Other accounting estimates will be calculated by finance staff in line with professional advice. - 5.11.
-Provisions, either for bad debts or other purposes will be calculated in line with the guidelines approved by the DRFO.
-Earmarked reserves will be operated in line with the reserves strategy.
+Other accounting estimates will be calculated by finance staff in line with professional advice.